Skip to main content

 Backgroundโ€‹

 To access Authress securely--updating roles, access records, connections, etc--requires a valid access token.
 Access tokens can be generated by one of a few different mechanisms.
 In this guide we'll review how to use the trusted OIDC provider.
-The Trusted OIDC provider is the correct option to use when you have an existing system that generates JWT tokens.
+The Trusted OIDC provider is the correct option to use when you have an existing system that generates JWTs.
 If you have an existing Auth provider that your software already trusts, this is the right solution, such as Cognito, Firebase, Auth0, Terraform, GitHub, etc...

 Because GitLab can generate its own JWTs, Authress can use those tokens.
 In this guide we will set up a Trusted OIDC Provider from the Instructions in the Connections section of the Authress Management Portal.